atlregional/OrientationExercise2/README.md

 #### Neighborhood Nexus: Assistant Full Stack Developer Orientation
-## Exercise 2: Map Makinhg
+## Exercise 2: Map Making

 ### Description
-The purpose of this exercise is to demonstrate simple map making using [React-Leaflet.js](https://react-leaflet.js.org/)  and the ability to use the React Hooks ```useState()``` and ```useEffect()``` to dynamically render GeoJSON returned via API.
-The final result should be a working single page application which allows the user to select a map geography to be dislpayed on full page map.
+The purpose of this exercise is to demonstrate simple map making using [React-Leaflet.js](https://react-leaflet.js.org/) including the ability to use the React Hooks ```useState()``` and ```useEffect()``` to dynamically render GeoJSON returned via API.
+The final result should be a working single page application which allows the user to select/change geographic boundaries dislpayed on a map.

 ### Getting Started
 1. Clone repo to your a local directory.